jyablonski/pyspark_prac/databricks_exam.md

 Spark has 3 execution/deployment modes: cluster, client, and local.
 They determine where the driver and executors are physically located when a Spark application is run.

-Each worker node has 1 executor in it.
+Each worker node has at least 1 executor in it.

 Spark cluster configurations will all ensure completion of a Spark application bc worker nodes are fault-tolerant, regardless of how many executors there are.